 This course replaces the following course(s): PHYS3350.
 Students who have successfully completed PHYS3350 are not eligible to enrol in PHYS3211.

 On successful completion of the course students will be able to:

-1. Demonstrate their knowledge in the field of advanced Quantum Mechanics in relation to the use of atomic systems to develop Quantum Computers.
+1. Apply their knowledge in the field of advanced quantum mechanics to describe the use of atomic systems to develop quantum computers.

 2. Solve qualitative and quantitative problems, using appropriate mathematical and computational techniques.

 3. Perform experiments which involve making correct and appropriate use of a range of scientific equipment, keeping an accurate record of experimental work and analysing results and reaching non-trivial conclusions from them.

 4. Communicate the results of both theoretical and experimental work in various forms including written reports, oral presentations and poster presentations.

 5. Contribute to team and group work for scientific investigations and for the process of learning.